mlm-games/drumini-clap/README.md

 - Windows (MSVC): `cargo build --release && copy target\release\drumini.dll Drumini.clap`
 - macOS: `cargo build --release` then bundle as a .clap, or use NIH‑plug’s bundler (`cargo xtask bundle` if you set it up)

-Notes on CLAP poly‑mod
-- using normalized_offset and Param::preview_modulated() for per‑voice values and emits NoteEvent::VoiceTerminated when voices end; his plugin also sets capacity on init/resize.
-For more info, see NoteEvent::PolyModulation, Param, and ClapPlugin::PolyModulationConfig in NIH‑plug docs.

 [License](LICENSE)